OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/virtual-network/virtual-network-create-vm-accelerated-networking.md

       -PublicIpAddressId $Pip.Id `
       -EnableAcceleratedNetworking

-    # Define a credential object for the VM.
+    # Define a credential object for hello VM.
 PowerShell prompts you for a username and password.
     $Cred = Get-Credential

     # Create a virtual machine configuration